EasyCorp/EasyAdminBundle/Resources/doc/tutorials/tips-and-tricks.md

 When using global Doctrine filters, you probably don't want to apply them in the backend.
 Otherwise you won't see unpublished items or deleted comments in the listings.
-Given that all EasyAdmin URLs are generated with a single route called `easyadmin`, you can add the following to not apply the Doctrine filters in the
+Given that all EasyAdmin URLs are generated with a single route called `easyadmin`, you can add the following to disable the Doctrine filters in the
 backend:

 ```php